I just got back from the GMAT center with a 690 (Q44, V42). After 6 months of preparation, I am happy beyond belief.

 I have been trolling these blogs for 6 months and am grateful for the opportunity to share my experiences.
 I hope you can find something of value in what I am about to write.My background

 : To start off, I am a huge believer in staying true to your own strengths.
 I am a Taiwanese-American female from a small town in New Jersey (native English speaker).
-I graduated in 2004 from a state school, had a mediocre GPA (but founded and ran several student organizations while there), and was never a good standardized test taker; compounded by pretty weak math abilities.
-However for all the math skillZ I lacked I was very good at languages (writing, speaking, etc).
-Playing to those strengths, and a whole lot of DRIVE, have made all the difference: I worked my ass off after graduating, and before the age of 30 (I am now 31), in my professional life I was a financial analyst at a top financial conglomerate, had run a team at a global software company, became a Research Analyst at a top technology NYC-based hedge fund, and founded/run my own non-profit organization in Cambodia.
-Going to a top 20 American b-school has been a dream of mine since I first learned what an MBA was.
+I graduated in 2004 from a state school, had a mediocre GPA (but founded and ran several student organizations while there), and was never a good standardized test taker; compounded by pretty weak quantitative abilities.
+I struggled with math, chemistry, and physics basically throughout my entire life.
+However, for all the math skills I lacked I was very good at languages (writing, speaking, etc).
+Playing to those strengths, and a whole lot of DRIVE, have made all the difference: I worked my ass off after graduating, and before the age of 30 (I am now 31), in my professional life I was a financial analyst at a top financial conglomerate, had run a team at a global software company, became a Research Analyst at a top billion dollar technology NYC-based hedge fund, and founded and ran a non-profit organization in Cambodia.
+Going to a top 20 American b-school has been a dream of mine since I first learned what an MBA was more than 10 years ago.
 I am a true underdog in every respect, as I am sure many of you reading this or on gmatclub are, and I believe in hitting the pavement and making your dreams come true in a real and tangible ways, whatever they may be.
 After all, opportunities exist all around us, right?

 Anyways, I got laid off from the hedge fund in 2011 and was devastated.
 I will save you the details of me feeling sorry for myself, but I admit the entire period afterwards was a scary time.
 I questioned my self-worth.
 I took a job as a waitress.
 I decided I had nothing to lose, so I took a practice test and got a 540.
-It was humbling to say the least.
+It was humbling, to say the least.
 I decided to put my blood, sweat, and tears into this exam and prove to myself that I was smart.
 In all fairness, my test prep took on a life of its own.
-After 5 months of daily prep (6+ hrs per day), I got a 640.
+After 5 months of daily prep (6+ hrs per day including a prep course), I got a 640.
 I was shattered.
-I became even more of a wimpy sobbing mess, it was pathetic.
-After a week off, I picked up studies again for a month and got the 690.
-While it doesn't pass the holy grail of 700, I exceeded my realistic goal of 670!
-Everyone's goals are different, and whatever yours are, you can achieve them.
+I took a week to decompress, and picked up studies again for a month.
+During that month, I focused exclusively on test-taking strategies and took about 6-7 practice tests.
+When I saw the 690 on the screen, I put my head in my hands (which mind you, were covered in black marker, and all of the self-doubt, sweat, and tears I put into the exam became worth it.

 And SO, I hope to impart some of the lessons I learned to help you in your studies; I will try to be as detailed and specific as possible.
 I am going to skip the usual stuff that everyone recommends (i.e. "exercise and eat nutritiously" because 1) I am assuming you know all these things already and 2) they will probably be of less value to you.
 So here goes.
 I hope you find some value in this and good luck to you in your GMAT prep.RESOURCES REVIEW